 90 ball bingo is the traditional British Bingo game, the game that you will find played on paper tickets in an English bingo club and the most popular of bingo variants amongst UK Bingo players online.

 This variant of the bingo game is also popular further afield, in places like Australia and New Zealand as well as most of Europe.
 It’s also the game of choice in some parts of South America.

-A 90 ball bingo ticket contains 27 squares but in contrast to the 75 ball bingo card, only 15 of those squares contain numbers.
-The ticket is a 9 x 3 grid and each of the three rows contains 5 numbers and 4 blank squares.
+A 90 ball bingo ticket contains 27 squares, but in contrast to the 75 ball bingo card, only 15 of those squares contain numbers.
+The ticket is a 9 x 3 grid, and each of the three rows includes 5 numbers and 4 blank squares.
 There is no free square in this version of the game.